Write the correct ionic formula for the compound formed between e... | Channels for Pearson+

 Textbook Question

-Write the correct ionic formula for the compound formed between each of the following pairs of ions:b.
-Ca²⁺ and S²⁻
+Write the correct ionic formula for the compound formed between each of the following pairs of ions:e.
+Al³⁺ and S²⁻

 Verified step by step guidance